 What is lacking in these debates, however, is a coherent theoretical account of how the President and Congress actually interact on war powers issues.
 In other words, if Congress is so weak, why would the President ever seek congressional authorization to go to war?
-Conversely, if the President is so powerful, why is Congress sometimes able to constrain his national security choices?
+Conversely, if the President is so powerful, why is Congress able to constrain his national security choices in certain circumstances, such as in terminating a war?